U.S. Supreme Court allows Flint water contamination lawsuits

 In one, Melissa Mays and several other Flint-based parents sued in November 2015 on behalf of themselves and their children.
 In the other, Flint residents Beatrice Boler, Edwin Anderson and others sued in January 2016 on behalf of Flint residents and businesses.

-Plaintiffs attorneys in both cases, as well as officials with Flint, the governor’s office and the Michigan Department of Environmental Quality could not immediately be reached to comment.
+Julie Hurwitz and Bill Goodman, lawyers representing Mays, praised Monday’s action by the justices, saying in a statement that it “signals that the State of Michigan and all of its cronies are reaching the end of the line in their ongoing efforts to avoid being held accountable.”

-The city and state argued that the federal claims were preempted by the Safe Drinking Water Act.
+The Michigan Department of Environmental Quality declined comment.
+The plaintiffs’ attorney in the second case, as well as officials with Flint and the governor’s office, could not immediately be reached for comment.

 In June 2017, six current and former state and city officials were charged criminally - including five accused of involuntary manslaughter - for their roles in the crisis, which also was linked to a Legionnaires’ disease outbreak that caused at least 12 deaths.